p2p/bitcoin-exchange/README.md

 * Digital tokens to represent the traded assets and wallets to handle the tokens?
 * Allowing creation of alliances between virtual exchanges?
 * Which P2P model should we apply?
 Possible to combine a unified worldwide blockchain for some parts of the system and isolated blockchains for parts that are unique for each virtual exchange?
+* What kind of fee model should we use?

 Discussion on: https://bitcointalk.org/index.php?topic=172705.0